 - What specialty the PCP practices

 - What languages the PCP speaks

 - If the PCP is accepting new patients

 - The PCP's board-certification status

-- Where a PCP went to medical school

 Choosing a Specialist as a PCP

 Some members may have complex healthcare needs that require regular care by a specialist.
 If your regular provider is a specialist, you can choose a specialist to be your PCP if both Presbyterian and the specialist agree to this.